jatink1984/cloudcumulonimbus/Readme.md

 A load balancer is used to make application hosted by autoscaling group available to public users.

 Route53
-Has two hosted zones, public and private with same domain name Public Hosted Zone
+Has two hosted zones, public and private zones.
+Public Hosted Zone
 -Has records for Development instance and the Load Balancer Private Hosted Zone